marcinjedrych/Case-studies-project/nilearn/README.md

 1.)
 1st level analysis:

   In this script we created a design matrix for the first participant.
-After defining the contrasts, we made a first level       model.
+After also defining the contrasts, we made a first       level model.

 2.)
 2nd level analysis (Ankle condition):